StitiFatah/PortfolioBlog/posts/en/Technews_Project.md

 ## The Frontend

-The Frontend is also rather simple, the style part is handled by vanilla Css and Bootstrap 5 (previously bootstrap 4), Bootstrap JS is also in charge of handling some js parts lioke toasts or modals.
+The Frontend is also rather simple, the style part is handled by vanilla Css and Bootstrap 5 (previously bootstrap 4), Bootstrap JS is also in charge of handling some js parts like toasts or modals.

 VueJs loaded via a CDN in the [root](https://github.com/StitiFatah/technews1/blob/master/templates/api/base.html) django templates is responsible for displaying articles and handling operations like saving,blacklisting and searching.
 All the vue files are located in the [static file directory](https://github.com/StitiFatah/technews1/tree/master/static_in_env/js/api).

-The main vueJS components is [category*page_vue*.js](https://github.com/StitiFatah/technews1/blob/master/static_in_env/js/api/category_page_vue.js) which despite its name handle the frontend for home,category,sources and saved pages.
+The main vueJS components is [category_page_vue.js](https://github.com/StitiFatah/technews1/blob/master/static_in_env/js/api/category_page_vue.js) which despite its name handle the frontend for home,category,sources and saved pages.
 It takes 3 props which are :

 ```javascript
  props: {